Michael Stürmer: Public career and political involvement

+Death

+Stürmer died on 13 July 2026, at the age of 87.

 Work and reception

 Views

 Stürmer has argued that "the future is won by those who coin concepts and interpret the past".
 In a series of his essays published in book form in 1986 as Dissonanzen des Fortschritts (Dissonances of Progress), he claimed that democracy in West Germany cannot be taken for granted; that though Germany does have a democratic past, the present system of the Federal Republic developed in response to past totalitarian experiences of both left and right; that geography has played a key role in limiting the options of German governments; and that given the Cold War, the ideas of neutrality for the Federal Republic or reunification with East Germany were not realistic.

-Stürmer is arguably best known for his advocacy of a geographical interpretation of German history.
+He is arguably best known for his advocacy of a geographical interpretation of German history.
 In a geographical variant of the Sonderweg theory, he has argued that what he regards as Germany's precarious geographical situation in Central Europe has played the deciding role in the course of German history, and that coping with this has left successive German rulers no other choice but to engage in authoritarian government.
 In Stürmer's opinion, the "belligerence" of the Reich came about through a complex interplay of Germany's location in the "middle of Europe" surrounded by enemies and of "democratic" forces in the domestic sphere.

-Stürmer has asserted that Germany – confronted with dangers from a revanchist France and an aggressive Russia, and as the "country in the middle" – could not afford the luxury of democracy.
+Stürmer asserted that Germany – confronted with dangers from a revanchist France and an aggressive Russia, and as the "country in the middle" – could not afford the luxury of democracy.
 He regards Imperial Germany as more democratic and less "Bonapartist" than historians such as Hans-Ulrich Wehler have claimed, and that these democratic tendencies came to the fore during the Revolution of 1918–1919.
 In Stürmer's view, it was too much democracy rather than too little that led to the end of the Kaiserreich as the "restless Reich" collapsed because of its internal contradictions under the pressures of World War I.